 Northwards to Glen Coe where a walk into the 'Lost Valley' takes us into the heart of this wild mountain land beyond Rannoch Moor.
 The Lost Valley - properly Coire Gabhail, or the corrie of booty - is a dramatic glaciated 'hanging valley' situated between two of Glen Coe's famous 'three sisters' ridges.
-Hidden from the world behind massive piles of tumbled rock that fell from the oversteepened mountainsides late in the ice age, it is reputed to have been the place where the Glen Coe MacDonalds hid their stolen cattle if the original owners came looking.
+Hidden from the world behind massive piles of tumbled rock that fell from the vertiginous mountainsides late in the Ice Age, it is reputed to have been the place where the Glen Coe MacDonalds hid their stolen cattle if the original owners came looking.

 Min.
 6 miles/9 km, 1100ft/350m of ascent